jawalsh/z652-Digital-Libraries/docs/week11.md

 ## In class

-Class time will be devoted to working on your final projects enhancing your CollectionBuilder project with the configuration and page-building techniques that we are learning about this week.
+Class time will be devoted to working on your final projects and enhancing your CollectionBuilder project with the configuration and page-building techniques that we are learning about this week.